-We have audited the Remuneration Report included in pages 8 to 16 of the directors' report for the year ended 30 June 2017.
+We have audited the Remuneration Report included in the directors' report for the year ended 30 June 2018.

-In our opinion, the Remuneration Report of VDM Group Limited for the year ended 30 June 2017, complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of VDM Group Limited for the year ended 30 June 2018 complies with section 300A of the Corporations Act 2001.